hackclub/sudden-draw/README.md

   - i'm picking up a mousedown, mousemove, or mouseup event

 ok, so quick update. i just tested localstorage loading and saving. it's crazy fast. it's totally not the bottleneck even with those super unoptimized calls. this means the route to fixing the lag is optimizing redraws. don't redraw every mouse movement. just do it on mouseup, shift, or tool use

+done with the optimizing. it doesn't lag anymore on any of the platforms i'm testing on

+### tools available